vmware-labs/attack-surface-framework/README.md

 ![Discovery](images/Discovery.jpg)

 A.3 Enumeration - Module that runs the NMAP process to enumerate ports/services and create filters for the Redteam module.
+Default setup is to look for `--top-ports 200` but you can suit it to your needs in /opt/asf/tools/nmap/*.sh

 ![Enumeration](images/Enumeration.jpg)